etherisc/terraguard-ui/README.md

 ### Deployed contracts

 The application expects that the `depeg-contracts` are deployed to the blockchain.
-Use the two environment variables `NEXT_PUBLIC_DEPEG_CONTRACT_ADDRESS` and `NEXT_PUBLIC_STAKING_CONTRACT_ADDRESS` to specify the addresses of the depeg product and staking contracts.
+Use the two environment variables `NEXT_PUBLIC_TERRAGUARD_CONTRACT_ADDRESS` and `NEXT_PUBLIC_STAKING_CONTRACT_ADDRESS` to specify the addresses of the depeg product and staking contracts.
 The expected version of the contracts can be found in the `package.json` file (look for the package `@etherisc/depeg-contracts`).

 ### IP Access limit